-Does anyone in your family require care for current prior dental issues?
+- Does anyone in your family require care for dental issues?

 Be sure to do the math.
-Often your annual premium is less than the cost of two visits to your dentist per year for regular check-ups.
+Often your annual premium is less than the cost of 2 visits to your dentist per year for regular checkups.
 You can call your dentist and ask for the price of a visit if you pay yourself, without insurance.
-It’s likely that dental insurance is cheaper than paying for two visits out of your pocket.
+It’s likely that dental insurance is cheaper than paying for 2 visits out of your pocket.
 Plus, you get the added benefits of having dental coverage that will save you money in case unexpected dental issues come up.

 Yes, you can buy dental insurance without health insurance.
 When you purchase a health insurance plan, it doesn’t automatically include dental coverage.
 Dental insurance is separate from health insurance.